Ellendege/AssureAI/README.md

-# AssureAI — Brand Protection Intelligence (APA Edition)
+# AssureAI — Brand Protection Intelligence

 AssureAI is a lightweight OSINT tool that detects impersonating social media accounts and fake/phishing websites that target a brand.
 This repository contains the Replit/Gradio MVP used to demonstrate brand protection value to insurers and corporate security teams.